List of Star Wars species (P–T): Paaerduag

-In Galactic Basic, the Paaerduag is an "individual" formed by two symbiotic races that are joined as one.
+The Paaerduag is an "individual" formed by two symbiotic races that are joined as one.
 However, two voices create the actual name of their race, and four ears hear the true sound of it.

-The larger, more mobile, aspect of the Paaerduag looks like a humanoid, with long, slender arms and legs, and a head about as broad as its body, however, its voice is unheard by human ears.
-The smaller aspect of the Paaerduag rides upon the larger in a backpack, of sorts, facing to the rear, and looks remotely like a humanoid with a slender, almost dog-like face, and two sets of eyes.
-It is capable of being heard and understood.
-Instead of referring to itself as "I" or "me", it uses the term "we", instead.

-Their home is called, in Galactic Basic, Sorjus, a small and unimportant world far off the Perlemian trade route, and has an apparently rather temperate climate (as noted from Mic'Tunan'Jus's complaints about Tatooine's climate being far too dry, and the dust is rough on their hide).
+Their home is Sorjus, a small and unimportant world far off the Perlemian trade route, and has a temperate climate (as inferred from Mic'Tunan'Jus' complaints about Tatooine's climate being far too dry, and the dust is rough on their hide).

 They begin life as individuals, however, at the age of choosing, they become bonded to their other half, and grow together as a single, complete being, sharing their brains, vision, hearing, and speech.
 There are two Paaerduag in Knights of the Old Republic: one in Javyar's Cantina on Taris, the other is a merchant in the docking area of Tatooine.

 Pa'lowick

-The Pa'lowick are native to the swampy world of Lowick.
-They have bulbous bodies supported by long, reed-thin legs.
-A Pa'lowick's eyes are on short stalks that jut from their heads, their mouths are located at the end of a long, thin proboscis.
-Lowick is not a technologically advanced world, and most Pa'lowick do not leave.
-Other species travel to Lowick to mine the rare and beautiful Lowickian firegems.
-A notable Pa'lowick is Sy Snootles, the singer of the Max Rebo Band and former girlfriend of Ziro the Hutt.
-There are only five known Pa'lowicks: Sy Snootles, Sam Snootles, Keesa, Larisselle Chatrunis, and Aneesa Dym.